Battle of Shaiba

-The Battle of Shaiba (12–14 April 1915) was a battle of World War I fought between British and Ottoman forces, the latter trying to retake the city of Basra from the British.
+The Battle of Shaiba (12–14 April 1915) took place during World War I fought between British and Ottoman forces, the latter trying to retake the city of Basra from the British.

 Background

 By capturing Basra, the British had taken an important communications and industrial centre.
 The British had consolidated their hold on the city and brought in reinforcements.
 The Ottomans gathered their forces and launched a counteroffensive to retake the city and push the British out of Mesopotamia.